When the CRM does not reflect the business

 The relationship-aware data model translated directly into a set of lifecycle marketing campaigns that had not been executable before.
 Each campaign was driven by a combination of object attributes and association states rather than generic list criteria.

-• Missing diagnostic test campaign.
-Targeted at entities whose breed or classification had a matched diagnostic product that was not present in the purchased test history.
-Messaging was specific to the entity type and the test relevance.
+Missing diagnostic test campaign.
+Targeted at assets whose classification had a matched diagnostic product that was not present in the purchased test history.
+Messaging was specific to the asset type and the test relevance.

-• Ancestry and lineage test recommendation campaign.
-Targeted at entities with recorded relatives but no ancestry panel.
-The presence of lineage data without a corresponding test is a strong purchase signal that standard CRM models cannot surface.
+Relationship analysis campaign.
+Targeted at assets with recorded relationships but no corresponding relationship or history analysis on file.
+The presence of relational data without a matching test is a strong purchase signal that standard CRM models cannot surface.

-• Breeder lifecycle engagement campaign.
-Targeted at accounts managing multiple entities, segmented by the completeness of the testing portfolio across all entities on the account.
+Multi-asset account lifecycle campaign.
+Targeted at accounts managing multiple assets, segmented by the completeness of the testing portfolio across all assets on the account.
 Different messaging for accounts with partial coverage versus accounts with no coverage.

-• Profile completion and onboarding campaign.
-Targeted at accounts with entity records that were missing key classification or lineage attributes.
+Profile completion and onboarding campaign.
+Targeted at accounts with asset records that were missing key classification or relational attributes.
 Completing the profile unlocked downstream campaign eligibility and improved the quality of future segmentation.

-• Advanced genetic insight campaign.
-Targeted at entities with three or more generations of pedigree data on record.
-Multi-generation lineage is a reliable indicator of interest in advanced genomic products and warrants a distinct campaign track.
+Advanced product insight campaign.
+Targeted at assets with multi-level relationship records on file.
+Multi-level relational data is a reliable indicator of interest in advanced products that require relationship depth and warrants a distinct campaign track.

 Integration architecture: avoiding vendor lock-in by design